 * Describe your childhood bedroom as you remember it.

-* Share a vacation memory.
+* Share a vacation memory or a holiday memory.

 * What is the stupidest thing you have ever done?